RobinsonZ/arduino-serial-sensor-comm/README.md

 ## Python client

 A simple Python client to read the aforementioned data packets from a serial port (the address of which can be changed by modifying line 3) and print them to the console.
+Requires [PySerial](https://pythonhosted.org/pyserial/).